IlliniSolarCar/ElecOnboarding25/Hardware/alexw10_horns_v1/alexw10_horns_v1_specs.md

 ## High-Level Requirements

-take in simple digital signal for whether horn should be on or not signal controls 24V 150mA output digital GPIO to switch horn
+take in simple digital signal from microcontroller for whether horn should be on or not signal controls 24V 150mA output digital GPIO to switch horn